 "Connect" means contact the master over the physical network and receive acknowledgment.
-If there is no acknowledgment after box.replication_connect_timeout seconds (usually 4 seconds), and retries fail or do not happen, then the connect step fails.
+If there is no acknowledgment after box.replication_connect_timeout seconds (usually 4 seconds), and retries fail, then the connect step fails.

 "Sync" means receive updates from the master in order to make a local database copy.
-Syncing is complete when the replica has received all the updates, or at least has received enough updates that the replica's lag is less than or equal to the number of seconds specified by the configuration parameter box.cfg.replication sync lag.
+Syncing is complete when the replica has received all the updates, or at least has received enough updates that the replica's lag (see replication_upstream.lag in box.info()) is less than or equal to the number of seconds specified in box.cfg.replication_sync_lag.
+If replication_sync_lag is unset (nil) or set to TIMEOUT_INFINITY, then the replica skips the "sync" state and switches to "follow" immediately.